 This kitschy seafood diner on the north end of town is arguably the most popular pullover spot on the entire PCH.
 And while the swarms of brochure tourists can get intense, we’re never mad we went.
 The food is good (get that clam chowder), and the retro 1960’s California vibes are unparalleled.

-Thai food might not be the first thing that comes to mind when you think about pre- and post-beach eating.
-But if you’re craving some drunken noodles or panang curry, Cholada is where you head.
-The tiny restaurant next to Reel Inn looks like another PCH seafood shack from the outside, but inside it’s a no-frills, family-run Thai joint serving the best Thai classics in town.
+If you’re craving some drunken noodles or panang curry pre- or post-beach, Cholada is where you head.
+The tiny restaurant next to Reel Inn looks like another PCH seafood shack from the outside, but inside it’s a no-frills, family-run spot serving great Thai favorites.

-Technically in the mountain peyote town of Topanga, we’re including Inn of The Seventh Ray because it’s simply not to be missed.
-This hideaway in the trees sounds more like a nudist colony than a place to grab brunch, but rest assured, it’s very much a restaurant.
+Technically in Topanga, we’re including Inn of The Seventh Ray because it’s simply not to be missed.
+This hideaway in the trees sounds more like a nudist colony than a place to grab brunch but rest assured, it’s very much a restaurant.
 And a surprisingly upscale one at that.
 The food is good enough, but you’re here for the fantastic patio and those old-school Topanga Canyon vibes.